 Of course, there are no definitive numbers or ways to tell, say, a trophy buck from a small doe.
 For whatever reason, an enormous buck may simply not have eaten much lately and therefore have produced a smaller pile of poop.
 Additionally, a deer may have pooped multiple times in the same place making it appear larger than it actually is.

 For these reasons, you’re better off paying attention to patterns than any one-time count.
-For example, if you consistently find fresh piles of scat much larger than any others around in a feeding area frequented by a herd, this may be a buck that’s staked out that territory.
+For example, if you consistently find fresh piles of deer scat much larger than any others around in a feeding area frequented by a herd, these may be trophy deer droppings from a buck that’s staked out that territory.

-On top of the number of pellets, you can also learn some things about the deer by the number of piles themselves.
-On average, deer poop 13 times a day, so you can kind of get a feel for the number of deer in the herd based on the number of piles of scat.
+On top of the number of deer pellets, you can also learn some things about the deer by the number of piles themselves.
+On average, deer poop 13 times a day, so you can kind of get a feel for the how many deer are in the herd based on the number of piles of scat.
 Just a few piles could indicate a few deer or even just one while dozens is good evidence of a large herd.

 Specifically, if it’s a bedding area, the deer will probably poop repeatedly in the exact same place.
 In fact, it may even look like one big pile if you can’t tell the difference by color or shape.
 Meanwhile, feeding area droppings will be more spread out since the deer are moving around as they graze.